 Except where permitted by law, the use, possession, sale, distribution and condition of being under the influence of controlled or illegal substances while on University premises is strictly prohibited.

-The use of alcoholic beverages is permitted only in designated areas on campus, provided that such use is in conformity with all applicable alcoholic beverage laws and with the specific University regulations as set forth in the UBalt Student Handbook.
+The use of alcoholic beverages is permitted only in designated areas on campus and provided that such use is in conformity with all applicable alcoholic beverage laws and with the specific University regulations as outlined in the University's Student Handbook, found online at ubalt.edu/studenthandbook.

 Violations of laws and University regulations regarding the use of controlled/illegal substances and alcohol will be subject to prosecution through both civil authorities and the campus judicial system.
+The range of University penalties shall include but not be limited to disciplinary reprimand, loss of privilege, probation, suspension and expulsion.